RosarioRu/pizza-order/README.md

   toppings: ["cheese", "pepperoni"]
 }

+Describe: PizzaPie.prototype.sumPieCost()

+Test 1: "Prototype function should add the cost of an instance of PizzaPie and return it.
+To start just the cost of a 'small' pie should be $10, toppings will be ignored."
+Code: firstPie.sumPieCost()
+Expected Output:
+firstPie;
+PizzaPie {
+  size: "small",
+  toppings: ["cheese", "pepperoni"],
+  cost: 10
+}

 Describe: Order()

 Test 1: "Constructor function should return an instance of user's "Order" with two properties, one an object that will hold PizzaPie objects and the other the total cost."